spiraldb/vortex/README.md

 decompressing where possible.
 For example, filtering a dictionary-encoded UTF8 array can be more cheaply performed by filtering the dictionary first.

-Note that Vortex does not intend to become a full-fledged compute engine, but rather to provide the ability to implement basic compute operations as may be required for efficient scanning & operation pushdown.
+Note--as mentioned above--that Vortex does not intend to become a full-fledged compute engine, but rather to implement basic compute operations as may be required for efficient scanning & pushdown.

 ### Statistics